Need help during the Hackathon?

 Locate event staff in the Coaches CenterContact the event chairs directly: Julie Vecchio jvecchio@nd.edu Randy Harrison rharriso@nd.edu |

-These are the judges for the 2023 Hesburgh Libraries Hackathon.
-Judges are selected from across campus to ensure they bring a wide range of skills and perspectives to the judging process.
+These are your Hesburgh Libraries Hackathon judges.
+Judges are selected from across campus and bring a range of skills and perspectives to the judging process.

 Computer Science and Engineering